 Whether you make your protagonist the hunter or the hunted (or flip their roles part way through), this most primal of plots can move your story along wonderfully and test your characters in ways that bring out their strengths, weaknesses, and fears.
 And a hunter v. hunted scene doesn’t have to be the entire plot.
 It can be the focus of an act or chapter: one part of a broader story arc.
 Maybe your protagonist is solving the mystery of a who-done-it and so is, as it were, a hunter of truth.
 But then things go wrong and they are at risk of becoming the next victim…

 Most participants in writing workshops or classes aren’t writing a novel, so they don’t need to work out how a hunting scene fits into the broader story arc.
 They can simply create a dramatic vignette (depending on how much time you have for writing, maybe even a very short story?).
 Encourage them to try to evoke the excitement and fear of the hunt, and to bring the scene to life with (chilling) detail.

-The downloadable PDF I’m adding is about Peregrine Falcons and Rock Doves (the common pigeons we see in our cities).
+In the downloadable PDF (available upon request) I’m adding is about Peregrine Falcons and Rock Doves (the common pigeons we see in our cities).
 Pigeons are the main food of the Peregrines that have begun to nest on tall buildings and make cities their homes.
 It’s fascinating to read about these two antagonists and how they hunt and evade.
-Theirs is a variant of the dance of hunter and hunted, and it is as always, an intricate and tense dance.
+Theirs is a variant of the dance of hunter and hunted, and it is as always an intricate and tense dance.

 Enjoy your writing.
 And enjoy the hunt!